squid-cache/squid-cache.github.io/RequestUseCases.rst

 [[TableOfContents()]]

+= Guiding principles =
+ * Objects that need to make arbitrary calls on other objects should hold RefCountReferences
+ * Objects that need to inform of completion of events should hold CallbackReferences
+ * One Class, One Mission
+ * ClearOwners - try to have only clear owners for objects.

+= General Ownership notes(draft still) =
+ * On the client side of squid, there are listening sockets and individual client sockets.
+The squid configuration owns the listening client side sockets - it determines lifetime.
+The OS also owns those sockets, but no events from it will cause closedown in the normal run of things, so there are two owners: the squid config and the os.
+For individual client sockets, there is only one owner - the remote client, which is represented in our process by the OS.
+ * Requests on a client side connection are owned by the connection.
+ * The data source from the store or upstream to satisfy a connection is owned by the request.
+ * Upstream requests are owned by the requestor - the client request when the request is not being diverted to the store, and the store when it is being copied to cache.
+ * The server-side connection is owned by the OS - it must remain a valid object while the FD is open Its also owned by a protocol dispatcher for that protocol - one that puts a series of requests onto it.
+ * The protocol dispatcher is a global resource owned by the configuration and all current requests going through it.
+ * The store is a global resource owned by the configuration. it owns requests it is making on behalf of the client side.
+ * a store client is owned by the client reading data from it, = Use Cases =

-= Request that is not parsable =
+== Request that is not parsable ==
 In this example, Socket refers to an object representing a single OS Socket - an fd on unix, a HANDLE on windows.

 HttpClientConnection refers to a single HttpClientConnection object - which represents the use of a single socket for HTTP.

  1. OS reports new socket available.
   * Comms layer constructs Socket object.
-  * Comms layer holds RefCountReference to Socket - it cannot be freed until the OS is notified etc.
+  * Comms layer holds RefCountReference to Socket (comms layer stands in for the OS here) - it cannot be freed until the OS is notified etc.
   * Socket holds CallbackReference to the comms layer to notify it of close.
  1. New Socket is passed to the listening factory for the port it was recieved on.
   * Factory constructs HttpClientConnection to represent the Socket at the protocol layer.
+  * Factory calls 'Socket.setClient(HttpClientConnection)'
-  * Comms layer holds RefCountReference to Socket
+  * Socket holds RefCountReference to the HttpClientConnection (which subclasses SocketClient).
-  * HttpClientConnection holds RefCountReference to Socket - the socket cannot be freed until the SC requests it.
+  * HttpClientConnection holds CallbackReference to the Socket.
-  * Socket holds RefCountReference to HttpClientConnection - neither 'owns' each other - the HttpClientConnection is providing policy, the Socket providing implementation.
- 1. HttpClientConnection tries to perform a read on the new socket.
+ 1. HttpClientConnection calls read() on the Socket
+  * For some systems, the read is scheduled on the socket now.
+For others, when the next event loop occurs, the read willl be done.
-  * Socket gets a CallbackReference to the HttpClientConnection and the nominated dispatcher.
+  * Socket gets a RefCount reference to the dispatcher.
- 1. Socket requests read from the OS
+ 1. Socket requests read from the OS (if it was not already scheduled)
  1. read completes
-  * Socket hands itself and the read data to the dispatcher
+  * Socket hands the HttpClientConnection and the read result to the dispatcher.
   * Dispatcher holds CallbackReference to HttpClientConnection
-  * Socket drops its CallbackReference to HttpClientConnection
  1. Dispatcher calls back HttpClientConnection
   * HttpClientConnection fails to parse the request.
-  * HttpClientConnection issues a write of an error page
+ 1. HttpClientConnection calls write on the Socket to send an error page
+  * depending on the socket logic, a write may be issued immediately, or it may wait for the next event loop.
-  * Socket holds a CallbackReference to the HttpClientConnection and dispatcher
+  * Socket gets a RefCountReference to the dispatcher
- 1. Socket issues a write to the OS
+ 1. Socket issues a write to the OS (if not issued immediately)
  1. write completes
-  * Socket hands itself and the write result to the dispatcher
+  * Socket hands HttpClientConnection and the write result to the dispatcher
   * Dispatcher holds CallbackReference to HttpClientConnection
-  * Socket drops its CallbackReference to HttpClientConnection
- 1. Dispatcher calls back HttpClientConnection
+ 1. Dispatcher calls back HttpClientConnection with write status
-  * HttpClientConnection calls close on Socket
   * Dispatch drops its CallbackReference
-  * Socket holds CallbackReference to the HttpClientConnection and dispatcher
+ 1. HttpClientConnection calls clean_close on Socket
+  * The Socket checks for outstanding reads or writes
- 1. Socket calls shutdown(SD_BOTH) to the os
+ 1. Socket calls shutdown(SD_SEND) to the os
-  * Dispatcher gets given message to give to the Comms layer
-  * Socket drops its CallbackReference to the comms layer.
-  * Dispatcher gets CallbackReference to HttpClientConnection
+  * Socket calls 'socket_detached' on HttpClientConnection informing it that it has been released.
-  * Socket drops it CallbackReference to the HttpClientConnection
+  * Socket drops its CallbackReference to the HttpClientConnection
- 1. Dispatcher dispatches close-complete to the HttpClientConnection
-  * HttpClientConnection removes its RefCountReference to the Socket
- 1. Dispatcher dispatches close-complete to the Comms layer
-  * Comms layer drops its RefCountReference to the Socket object
- 1. Socket Object has no RefCountReferences held on it, and so frees.
  1. HttpClientConnection has no RefCountReferences held on it, and so frees.
+ 1. Socket calls setClient on itself with a LingerCloseSocketClient.
+  * Socket holds RefCountReference to the LingerCloseSocketClient
+ 1. LingerCloseSocketClient calls read on the socket to detect EOF
+  * socket schedules read to the OS now
+ 1. LingerCloseSocketClient registers a callback for time now + LINGERDELAY
+  * EventScheduler holds a CallbackReference to the LingerCloseSocketClient and dispatcher
+ 1. Or Socket may schedule read to the OS now, on the next event loop.

+Case 1: the read gets EOF first (the shutdown was acked by the far end)
+ 1. the read completes
+  * Socket marks its read channel as closed.
+  * Socket hands the LingerCloseSocketClient and the read result to the dispatcher.
+  * Dispatcher holds CallbackReference to LingerSockerClient
+ 1. Dispatch hands read result to LingerSocketClient
+  * LingerSocketClient sees that EOF has been reached.
+ 1. LingerSocket calls close on Socket.
+  * Socket does sd_shutdown(SD_BOTH) and close(fd).
+ 1. Socket calls back the comms layer callback noting its finished with
+  * Comms layer drops its RefCountReference to the socket.
+ 1. Socket frees due to no references
+  * Socket calls 'socket_detached' on the LingerSocketClient.
+ 1. LingerSocketClient frees due to no references.

+Case 2: the Linger timeout fires.
+ 1. the EventScheduler puts the LingerSocketClient into the dispatch queue.
+  * Dispatcher holds CallbackReference to the LingerSocketClient
+  * EventScheduler drops its CallbackReference to the LingerSocketClient
+ 1. Dispatcher fires event to LingerSocketClient
+  * Dispatcher drops CallbackReference to the LingerSocketClient
+ 1. LingerSocketClient calls socket.force_close()
+  * Socket does sd_shutdown(SD_BOTH) and close(fd).
+ 1. Socket calls back the comms layer callback noting its finished with
+  * Comms layer drops its RefCountReference to the socket.
+ 1. Socket frees due to no references
+  * Socket calls 'socket_detached' on the LingerSocketClient.
+ 1. LingerSocketClient frees due to no references.

-= Internal Request =
+== Internal Request ==
  1. listening socket factory creates SocketClient object for an opened socket:
   * Socket owns the SocketClient via RefCount.
   * Socket is owned by the comms layer.
 If FD based, its in a table.
 If HANDLE based its put into a set of open sockets.